Structured Modules for Postgraduate Study

 - The 15 mandatory credits of approved learning should normally be at levels 10, 9 or 8 and may include a work placement module (Appendix I).

 - It is anticipated that taught modules and other approved learning will be front-loaded to an extent but allowing enough time for sufficient progress in the research project to facilitate transfer to a Masters register where necessary;

 - The student will be required to pass all mandatory taught modules and other approved learning prior to submission of the research thesis;

 - Taught modules and other approved learning may be grouped to form a Supplemental Award12, i.e. a Certificate or Diploma that is in addition to PhD.
-Any such award must first be approved through CIT’s academic procedure for validation of Special Purpose, Minor and Supplemental Awards.
+Any such award must first be approved through MTU’s academic procedure for validation of Special Purpose, Minor and Supplemental Awards.

 - Research Skills Development

 - Research Postgrad Placement

 New modules on offer this semester....